AlibabaCloudDocs/hologram/intl.en-US/Common Development Tools/Read and write data by using Holo Client.md

 # Read and write data by using Holo Client

-This topic describes how to use Holo Client.

-## Background information

 Holo Client is developed by the Hologres team based on Java Database Connectivity \(JDBC\).
-Holo Client allows you to write a large amount of data at a time and perform point queries that support high QPS.
+Holo Client allows you to write a large amount of data at a time and perform point queries that support high queries per second \(QPS\).
 For example, you can use Holo Client to synchronize a large amount of data to Hologres in real time or query data in a table that is associated with a dimension table.
 Holo Client automatically collects data in batches to improve the read/write performance and throughput.
+This topic describes how to use Holo Client.

 ## Usage notes